hexa-org/policy/specs/IDQL-core-specification.md

 >
 >What happens when multiple values are provided for subjects/actions/objects?
 >
->In the absense of matches deny is always the default.
+>In the absence of matches deny is always the default.
 >
 >Deny always supersedes Allow.
 With no permissive rule, deny is the default response.